District-Scale Silver-Gold in Mexico

 • A second past-producing system with a complementary gold-silver profile

-• An expanded strategic footprint in a historic precious metals district
+• An expanded drill-ready footprint in a historic precious metals district

 • Proximity to established regional infrastructure, a familiar permitting environment, and an experienced local labor pool

-• Flexibility to stage and sequence exploration as both projects advance side by side
+• Flexibility to stage and sequence exploration and drilling as both projects advance side by side

-Together, these two accretive assets position KNG as the emerging district leader in Parral at a time when silver and gold are experiencing their strongest cycle in decades.
+Together, these two accretive assets position KNG as the emerging district leader in Parral in a strong precious metals price environment.

 Right Metals Mix at the Right Time